Anna Gesualdi and Giovanni Trono

 In the beginning: behind Altofest

-What art teaches us, is that changes always pass through a crisis.
+What art teaches us is that changes always pass through a crisis.

 The Italian word ‘crisi’ comes from the Latin crisis, Greek κρίσις ‘choice, decision, decisive phase of a disease’, der. of κρίνω ‘to distinguish, to judge’.

-In this perspective, we founded Altofest in 2011, in Naples, the city where both of us live.
+This is the perspective from which we founded Altofest in 2011, in Naples, the city where both of us live.

 At that time the whole world was experiencing a global crisis, a ‘perfect storm’.
 Altofest was born to Give Rise To a community that generates critical thinking, that is continuously alert to every attempt by the system to impose top-down, standardised cultural offerings.
 A community that can recognise culture as a primary good, fulfilling a daily need.
-We try to insert a process addressing all the social elements across the urban fabric and connecting them in dialogue.
+We try to insert our work as a process addressing all the social elements across the urban fabric and connecting them in a conversation.
 This connection comes from the presence of an external, foreign vision, that expresses itself in the plurality of artistic languages that constitute Altofest’s programme.
 These semantic interferences give the community the opportunity to speak to each other in a neutral language, to meet in a shared space of risk.

 Following this vision, we determined ‘proximity’ and ‘gift’ to be the key concepts in envisioning the structure of Altofest.